cksystemsteaching/selfie/book.md

 (**2**\*10+**8**)\*10+**5**.

 Decimal notation is positional.
-That means that the value of a digit, say, of 8 in 2**8**5 depends on its position relative to the digits to its right, and it depends on the number of different symbols we use per digit which is of course 10 with decimal notation, that is, the 10 different symbols:
+That means that the value of a digit, say, of 8 in 2**8**5 depends on its position relative to the digits to its right, and it depends on the number of symbols available per digit which is of course 10 with decimal notation, that is, the 10 different symbols:

 0, 1, 2, 3, 4, 5, 6, 7, 8, and 9.

-The number of different symbols per digit is called *base*.
+The number of symbols available per digit is called *base*.
 So, decimal notation uses base 10.

-The only difference between decimal and binary notation is the number of different symbols per digit, that is, the base.
+The only difference between decimal and binary notation is the number of symbols available per digit, that is, the base.
 With binary notation there are of course just two symbols, say, 0 and 1.
 Thus the base of binary notation is 2.
 Calculating the value of a binary number works accordingly.
 For example, the binary number 111 represents the decimal number 7 because:

 (**1**\*2+**1**)\*2+**1** = 7.